-Choose from over 2,000 modules on our Study Abroad programme.
+Choose modules from a range of subjects on our Study Abroad programme.

-A full academic year is from mid-September to the end of May.
-Alternatively, you can join us for semester one (September to January) or semester two (January to May)
+You can join us for a full academic year from mid-September to the end of May or you join us for Semester One (September to January) or Semester Two (January to May).

-You will be required to undertake three modules per semester.
-This is equal to 60 UK credits per semester or 120 credits for the full academic year.
+You will be required to undertake three 20 UK credit modules per semester which is equal to 60 UK credits or 120 credits for the full academic year.

-You may choose modules from a range of disciplines or take a more focused approach by choosing to specialise in a specific thematic area, the choice is yours.
+You may choose modules from a range of subjects or take a more focused approach by choosing to specialise in a specific area, the choice is yours.

-You must ensure that the modules you select are on the correct campus, during the correct semester and academic year and at the appropriate level of study as indicated below:
+Make sure that the modules you select are on the correct campus, semester, academic year and at the appropriate level of study as indicated below:

 Level 4: First year of a Full-Time Undergraduate degree course

 Level 5: Second year of a Full-Time Undergraduate degree course

 *If you are a Postgraduate level student contact us for further information on what modules you can study.